 - Buying rental property in such a market will be investing in a depreciating asset that will end up costing you when it comes to your return on investment.
-The same can apply for properties within an UPREIT structure.
+The same can apply to properties within an UPREIT structure.

-- When it's a single-property issue rather than an entire neighborhood, this can be a good opportunity to move forward with a wholesale acquisition—but beware signs of a larger trend.
+- When it’s a single-property issue rather than an entire neighborhood, this can be a good opportunity to move forward with a wholesale acquisition—but beware of signs of a larger trend.